BrianXu0623/Articles/README.md

 **Note**

 To simulate 8 QPS, `time.Sleep()`was used between runs.
 Experiments show that this is the main reason for the performance difference between the two metric results.
-The exact cause remains to be further investigated, but the initial hypothesis is about context switches and CPU cache invalidation.
+The exact cause remains to be further investigated, but the initial hypothesis is about CPU frequency ramp‑up and CPU cache invalidation.

 # **Cap'n'proto**